New estimates on the size of $(\alpha,2\alpha)$-Furstenberg sets: A discretized incidence theorem

 then

+Observe that each $q\in Q_0$ is incident a line, which in turn is incident to $p_1$ (i.e. each $q\in Q_0$ is in the `bush' of $p_1$).
+Thus by dyadic pigeonholing, we can select a set $Q\subset Q_0$ with $\#Q\gtrapprox \#Q_0$, so that each of the lines described above are incident to the same number of points from $Q$.
+This property will be needed to establish \eqref{consequenceOfEvenOnLine} below.

 \paragraph{Rescaling.} If $R$ is a rectangle, we define $\operatorname{dir}(R)\in S^1$ to be the direction of the major axis of $R$.
 In practice, we will always consider rectangles with eccentricity $>1$, so this is well defined.
-The quantity $\operatorname{dir}(R)$ is meaningful up to uncertainty $\pm e^{-1}$, where $e$ is the eccentricity of $R$.